-In our case, we’ve been through a first lockdown that included 5 months of no school.
+In our case, we’ve been through a first lockdown with children that included 5 months of no school.
 What I’ve learnt then helps me through this one now – though having kids in school this time around makes it different.
 Yet we are all burned out and drained by the whole situation, so I can’t say this time around it’s easier.

-Release the pressure
+Release the pressure and lower the expectations

 Wake up in the morning and have absolutely no expectations.
 Make a generic plan that will give you a sense of control and predictability.
-Don’t force yourself into checking a to-do list or to plan activities with or for your kids – let things just happen when and if they do.
+Don’t force yourself into checking a to-do list or to plan activities with or for your kids.
+Let things just happen when and if they do.

-I find life with kids hard to plan because those little humans have their own plans, regardless of their age – they might be too tired today, or miss their friends, or have emotions bubbling up, waiting to be released through a tantrum when you had other plans in mind.
+I find life with kids hard to plan because those little humans have their own plans, regardless of their age.
+They might be too tired today, or miss their friends, or have emotions bubbling up, waiting to be released through a tantrum when you had other plans in mind.
 So having no expectations prevents you from getting frustrated and being disappointed during these rough days.
 It even makes room to be pleasantly surprised when something good happens!

 In the meantime, just give yourself a break from trying to be perfect.
 You deserve it.
 You get to be imperfect during a lockdown.
 You can go back to striving for perfection when the restrictions are over.
 Until then, take one day at a time with fewer expectations and to-do lists.